 Hawaii Words and Phrases

-Hawaii is the only state in the U.S. with two official languages: Hawaiian and English.
-English is the primary everyday language that is spoken in the islands, but when you visit Maui you will undoubtedly hear Hawaiian words, phrases, and songs.
-You might overhear some local people conversing in the beautiful, flowing Hawaiian language.
+English is the everyday language spoken in the islands.
+But you will undoubtedly hear Hawaiian words, phrases, and songs while visiting the island.
 And you will see various signs, menus, or brochures that incorporate Hawaiian terminology.

 Here are just a few common Hawaiian and Pidgin words and phrases you might hear (or see in written form) while visiting Maui: